Azure/reliable-web-app-pattern-java/apply-pattern.md

 ### Use role-based authorization

 A role is a set of permissions, and Role-based access control (RBAC) allows you to grant fine-grained permissions to different roles.
 You should grant roles the least privilege to start and add more based on need.
 Align roles to application needs and provide clear guidance to your technical teams that implement permissions.
+You should use Azure Active Directory (Azure AD) as the identity provider.

 *Reference implementation:* App Service provides built-in authentication and authorization support, so you can sign in users and access data by writing minimal or no code in your web app.
-The steps below shows how to secure Airsonic with the App Service using Azure Active Directory (Azure AD) as the identity provider.
 The following code demonstrates how the reference implementation configures the app registration.

 ```terraform
 resource "azuread_application" "app_registration" {